Areas of Study Schedule A Visit Virtual Tour Request Info Apply Now

 Scholarly Interests/Activities

 As an engaged political rhetorician, my research integrates political communication, public dialogue, and public deliberation.
 Specifically, I explore the representations of political and politicized identities in contentious U.S. spaces and conversations.
-My current projects examine the rhetoric emerging in small group settings like the persuasive narratives shared in public dialogue sessions.
+Her recent projects explore public dialogue's potential to address affective polarization and strengthen democratic practices in pedagogical and community spaces.

-In my classrooms, I foster equitable and deliberative democratic practices to encourage critical thinking, active learning, and self-reflexive awareness.
-Through engaged pedagogy, I seek to co-create transformative moments with my students and provide opportunities for meaningful mentorship.
+In my classrooms, I foster deliberative democratic practices to encourage critical thinking, active learning, and self-reflexive awareness.
+Through engaged pedagogy, I seek to co-create educational moments with my students and provide opportunities for meaningful mentorship.

 Service Interests/Activities